raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow.md

 USB boot defaults on the Raspberry Pi 3 will depend on which version is being used.
 See this [page](./msd.md) for information on enabling USB boot modes when not enabled by default.

-When the BCM2837 boots, it uses two different sources to determine which boot modes to enable - firstly, the OTP is checked to see which boot modes are enabled.
-It then checks to see if GPIO boot mode is enabled.
-If GPIO boot mode is enabled, then the relevant GPIO lines are tested to select which of the OTP-enabled boot modes should be attempted.
-If GPIO boot mode is disabled, then the boot modes selected in the OTP are final, and no probing of the GPIO lines is necessary.
-Note that GPIO boot mode can only be used to select boot modes which are already enabled in the OTP.
+When the BCM2837 boots, it uses two different sources to determine which boot modes to enable.
+Firstly, the OTP (one-time programmable) memory block is checked to see which boot modes are enabled.
+If the GPIO boot mode setting is enabled, then the relevant GPIO lines are tested to select which of the OTP-enabled boot modes should be attempted.
+Note that GPIO boot mode can only be used to select boot modes that are already enabled in the OTP.
 See [GPIO boot mode](gpio.md) for details on configuring GPIO boot mode.
 GPIO boot mode is disabled by default.

-Next the boot ROM checks each of the boot sources for a file called bootcode.bin; if it is successful it will load the code into the local 128K cache and jump to it.
+Next, the boot ROM checks each of the boot sources for a file called bootcode.bin; if it is successful it will load the code into the local 128K cache and jump to it.
 The overall boot mode process is as follows:

 * BCM2837 boots
 * Read OTP to determine which boot modes to enable